 Standing for Character

 Montcrest’s Standing for Character initiative helps ensure that our shared values are infused into the curricular and co-curricular programs of our school and are visible in the actions and interactions of all members of our community.
+Character development enhances self-actualization, confidence, social and emotional well-being, and ultimately creates productive citizens of the world.
 Standing for Character intentionally cultivates the development of respect, responsibility, integrity, compassion, and courage in the members of our community, so they may foster a conscious, lifelong commitment to themselves, others, and the Earth.